-Baked feta & pistachio aubergine with garlic couscous
+Baked feta and pistachio aubergine with garlic couscous

-This Mediterranean vegetable dish includes aubergine for fibre and pistachios packed with potassium.
-Plus it's quick to prepare and delicious.
+This Mediterranean vegetable dish includes aubergine for fibre and is packed with potassium-rich pistachios.
+Plus, it’s quick to prepare and delicious.

-This dish is: Vegetarian • low in sugar • low in salt • a source of fibre • high in protein
+This dish is: vegetarian ◦ low in sugar and salt ◦ a source of fibre ◦ high in protein

 - 1 medium aubergine

 - 100g couscous

 - Half a cucumber